Equifax’s Privacy Policies And How To Delete Your Data Or Opt Out

 Key Principles:

-Equifax has a Consumer Privacy Notice, except for specific products like Lock & Alert which have separate notices, that outlines their privacy practices.
+Equifax has a Consumer Privacy Notice, except for specific products like Lock & Alert, which have separate notices that outline their privacy practices.
 They've also made their security and privacy controls framework public to promote transparency in cybersecurity and privacy, with a focus on five core capabilities:

 This framework is based on the NIST's Cybersecurity Framework and Privacy Framework, aiming to provide a comprehensive, defense-in-depth approach to security and privacy.